-The District maintains four individual governmental funds.
-Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the general fund and the 2002 and 2009 debt service funds, each of which are considered to be a major fund.
-Data for the food service special revenue fund is also presented separately and is considered to be the only nonmajor fund of the District.
+The District maintains various individual governmental funds.
+Information is presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures, and changes in fund balances for the general fund and the 2002 and 2009 debt service funds, each of which are considered to be major funds.
+Data from the other governmental funds are combined into a single, aggregated presentation.
+Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements elsewhere in this report.